-Stable equivalence Kitaev 0901.2686

-- Practically, the homotopy classification of Hamiltonians whose target space is a finite and fixed dimension is hard to compute. - Even the classification is not a group. - Example: class A 2 × 2 Hamiltonian in 3-space dimensions ("Hopf insulator Moore=Ran=Wen 0804.4527")10:
+- Stable equivalence Kitaev 0901.2686 - Practically, the homotopy classification of Hamiltonians whose target space is a finite and fixed dimension is not realistic. - Even the classification is not a group. - Example: class A 2 × 2 Hamiltonian in 3-space dimensions ("Hopf insulator Moore=Ran=Wen 0804.4527"):